alexdev-tb/CodePortal/README.md

        runner-python-1 runner-python-2 \
        runner-node-1 runner-node-2
    ```
    Go runners embed only the Go toolchain, Python runners embed only CPython, and Node runners embed only Node.js.
 The API automatically balances work across the pool based on language, so Go jobs route to `runner-go-*`, Python jobs to `runner-python-*`, and JavaScript/Node jobs to `runner-node-*`.
-All runners share the `/tmp/jobs` volume to exchange job files with the host.
+Job files are streamed into each container at execution time and stored on that container's in-memory `/tmp` (mounted with `exec` permission) so the language runtimes can spawn binaries without touching the host filesystem.
+After each run the executor removes its workspace and any extra files the job created under `/tmp`, returning the container to its baseline state.
 Containers are discovered dynamically by reading the `sandbox.language` Docker label, so additional language-specific runners can be added without configuration changes as long as they apply the label (for example `sandbox.language=node`).
 1. **Start Redis** (inside the dev container):
    ```bash
    docker compose up -d redis